garage-milan/spring-boot-continuous-delivery/Readme.md

    **Note:** In this view, Slack was not configured in the previous step before clicking "Create".
 Slack can be configured at any time after creation of the Toolchain.

-6. As soon as the "Create" button was pressed, Bluemix went to work deploying the application via the defined pipeline configurations.
+6. As soon as the "Create" button was pressed, IBM Cloud went to work deploying the application via the defined pipeline configurations.
 Click on the "Delivery Pipeline" box that starts with the words "spring-boot-continuous..." (shown below) in the Toolchain to view the code deployment pipeline of our primary application.

     <img src="media/DeliveryPipeline.png" width="200">